Getting Started with Zubo

 - Channel Setup — step-by-step guides for configuring each channel: creating bots, obtaining tokens, setting up webhooks, and configuring allow-lists.

 - Integrations — connect Zubo to GitHub, Google Workspace, Notion, Linear, Jira, and more.
-OAuth flows, API key setup, and usage examples.
+OAuth 2.0 authentication with automatic token refresh, API key setup, and usage examples.

 - Security & Auth — harden your Zubo instance: API key management, tool permission levels, confirmation tokens, rate limiting, file access restrictions, and network security.